anisbet/pipe/Readme.md

                   operator, and 'c0' the column who's value is used for comparison.
                   "2|1" => -Cc0:ccgec1 means compare if the value in c1 is greater
                   than or equal to the value in c1, which is true, so the line is output.
+                  A range can be specified with the 'rg' modifier.
+Once set only numeric values that are greater or equal to the lower bound, and less than equal to the upper bound will be output.
+The range is separated with a '+' character, so outputting rows that have value within range between 0 and 5 is specified with -Cany:rg0+5.
+To output rows with values between -100 and -50 is specified with -Cany:rg-100+-50.
+                  Further, -Cc0:rg-5+5 is the same as -Cc0:rg-5++5, or c0 must be between -5 and 5 inclusive to be output.
  -d{c0,c1,...cn}: Dedups file by creating a key from specified column values
                   which is then over written with lines that produce the same key, thus keeping the most recent match.
 Respects (-r).